-The stock trades for a price-to-earnings ratio of 21.7, which is higher than our assumed fair earnings multiple of 17.5.
-If the stock reverts to our assumed fair valuation level within the next five years, it will incur a 4.2% annualized contraction of its valuation level.
-Therefore, given also its 3.0% dividend yield, the stock is likely to offer just a 1.6% average annual return over the next five years.
+The stock trades for a price-to-earnings ratio of 17.9, which is almost equal to our assumed fair earnings multiple of 18.0.
+If the stock trades at our assumed fair valuation level in five years from now, it will enjoy a mild 0.1% annualized expansion of its valuation level.
+Therefore, given also its 4.7% dividend yield, the stock is likely to offer a 6.7% average annual return over the next five years.

 It is remarkable that Melco Resorts has posted strong free cash flows in 6 out of the last 8 years, with the exception of 2014-2015 due to the downturn in Macau.
 Given its healthy balance sheet and its low payout ratio, the company is likely to meaningfully grow its dividend in the upcoming years.

-On the other hand, income-oriented investors should remain cautious, as the company is highly vulnerable to economic downturns and is very sensitive to any casino-related policy change in China and the ongoing trade war.
+On the other hand, income-oriented investors should remain cautious, as the company is highly vulnerable to economic downturns and is very sensitive to any casino-related policy change in China and the ongoing coronavirus crisis.